nukotsuka/MultiDegreeLikeButton/README.md

 - `durationShrink: Double`: the duration of shrinking animation after end of tap.
 - `delayBeforeShrink: Double`: the delay from the end of tap until shrinking starts.
 - `threshold3DTouch: CGFloat`: the threshold at which 3D touch starts.
-- `completion: ((Int) -> Void)?`: the callback function called after tap finishes. `Int` argument indicates the degree of like based on the time the user was tapping, and the range is from 1 to `likeDegree`.
+- `completionWithLikeDegree: ((MultiDegreeLikeButton, Int) -> Void)?`: the callback function called after tap finishes. `Int` argument indicates the degree of like based on the time the user was tapping, and the range is from 1 to `likeDegree`.

 ## Author